semgrep/semgrep-docs/docs/experiments/generic-pattern-matching.md

 server = example.com
 ```

-Unfortunately, the following pattern won't work the way we want
-because in generic mode, metavariables will only capture a single word
+Unfortunately, the following pattern does not match the whole line.
+In generic mode, metavariables only capture a single word (alphanumeric sequence):
-(alphanumeric sequence):

 ```
 password = $PASSWORD